• Loading stock data...

 Just about the only thing NBA viewers and critics could agree on over the last few weeks was that ABC/ESPN’s TV coverage of the 2025 NBA Finals was uneven and needs fine-tuning.

-While some saw it as a knee-jerk reaction, I loved the fact that ESPN and the league listened to the suggestions of NBA Twitter.
+While some saw it as a knee-jerk reaction, I loved the fact that ESPN and the league listened to the suggestions from NBA Twitter.
 To reclaim the pageantry of the Finals, they brought back pregame player introductions and NBA Finals decals on the court.
 But more needs to be done.

 Here are seven changes that ESPN and the league can make to improve NBA Finals coverage and regain the “big event” feel every Finals game telecast should have:

-1. Switch to a two-person Booth
+1. Switch to a Two-Person Booth

 Similar to the Highlander universe, there should only be one ESPN game analyst calling the Finals with play-by-play announcer Mike Breen.
 If ESPN chooses to go with the pioneering Doris Burke, I’m great with that.
 If they prefer up-and-coming Richard Jefferson, that works as well.
 But pick one already.
 There’s a reason why two-person broadcast booths are the norm in sports TV.
 The dynamic between one announcer and one analyst works better.
 They sound better.
 The chemistry’s better.
 ESPN’s been searching for an answer since firing Jeff Van Gundy and Mark Jackson in 2023.
 JJ Redick and Doc Rivers left for coaching jobs.
 Rather than giving Burke the sole commentator mic, ESPN compromised and added Jefferson.
 Individually, all three had their moments this postseason.
 But as a team, they lack chemistry.
 It’s time to stop kicking the can down the road and make a decision: Choose between Burke and Jefferson—or hire a new star just off the court like Draymond Green once one becomes available.
 Don’t forget, during the two seasons in which Jackson left to coach the Warriors, Breen and Van Gundy excelled in a two-person booth.
 As Breen told Richard Deitsch of The Athletic: “I don’t think people understand how difficult it is to find that chemistry.
 It’s hard in a two-person booth; it’s harder in a three-person booth.”

-2. Lean into Inside the NBA
+2. Lean In to Inside the NBA

-3. Better Pre-Game Setups
+3. Better Pregame Setups

 Just watch how NBC’s Bob Costas sets the stage for Game 1 of the 1993 NBA Finals between Michael Jordan’s Bulls and Barkley’s Suns.
 That’s how you tee up sports history.
 If I’m ESPN, I’d try to re-create some of the magic from NBC’s “Roundball Rock” Golden Age in the 1990s.
 Especially since NBC will be back in the NBA game itself this fall.
 Andrews tried it last night with a Game 7 intro.
 The perfect guy for the Costas role would be Breen, wrote Sports Media Watch on X/Twitter.
 “ESPN/ABC always does one thing really well every NBA season—Breen’s end-of-Finals recap.
 I believe he performs it live.
 It’s always well written and well-produced.
 Just makes it extra bizarre that they don’t have Breen do any pregame teases.”